Eleventh Doctor

-The Eleventh Doctor is an incarnation (otherwise known as regeneration) of the Doctor, the protagonist of the British science fiction television series Doctor Who.
+The Eleventh Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
 He is portrayed by Matt Smith in three series as well as five specials.
 As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs both during and after the character's televised appearances.

 Within the series' narrative, the Doctor is a centuries-old alien "Time Lord" from the planet Gallifrey who travels in time and space in the TARDIS, frequently with companions.
 At the end of life, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
 Smith's incarnation is a quick-tempered but compassionate character whose youthful appearance is at odds with his more discerning and world-weary temperament.
 Preceded in regeneration by the Tenth Doctor (David Tennant), he is followed by the Twelfth Doctor (Peter Capaldi).
-More so than past Doctors, his episodes used time travel to tell non-sequential stories involving time travel paradoxes over a complex four year character arc.
+More so than past Doctors, his episodes used time travel to tell non-sequential stories involving time travel paradoxes over a four-year character arc.

-This incarnation's main companions included Amy Pond (Karen Gillan), her husband Rory Williams (Arthur Darvill) and the mysterious Clara Oswald (Jenna Coleman).
-He also frequently appeared alongside River Song (Alex Kingston), a fellow time traveller with whom he shared a romantic storyline, and he was the last Doctor to appear alongside the long-serving companion Sarah Jane Smith (Elisabeth Sladen) prior to the actress's death, featuring in two episodes of the spin-off program The Sarah Jane Adventures.
+This incarnation's main companions included Amy Pond (Karen Gillan), her husband Rory Williams (Arthur Darvill), and the mysterious Clara Oswald (Jenna Coleman).
+He also frequently appeared alongside River Song (Alex Kingston), a fellow time traveller with whom he shared a romantic storyline, and he was the last Doctor to appear alongside the long-serving companion Sarah Jane Smith (Elisabeth Sladen) prior to the actress' death, featuring in two episodes of the spin-off programme The Sarah Jane Adventures.